-Refresh your memory and give yourself a chance to experience the campus as “one of them” by revisiting your schools.
+Refresh your memory and give yourself a chance to experience the campus as “one of them” by revisiting your schools, if at all possible.

 What’s that you say?
 You never visited one of your final college contenders in the first place?
 If at all possible, get yourself there ASAP!
 If you can’t afford to visit campus, try asking the admission office if they can subsidize all or part of your trip.
 If you really can’t visit in person, try to get a sense of the campus through a virtual visit and by scoping out all of the enrolled student reviews and message boards that you can.
 Just remember, attending a college you haven’t visited is like getting married after a blind date!

 In any case, pay close attention to how you feel when you’re on campus.
 Speaking of which...

 We’re not talking about trust falls and Nicholas Sparks novels here, but you do want to be at least somewhat in touch with your feelings.
 Have you really taken the time to listen to your gut?
 To imagine yourself at each school?
 To feel your feels?!
 Find some quiet time in a quiet place and just think about the choice ahead of you.
 No distractions.
 Maybe even close your eyes.
 Get your meditation on.